mindsdb/mindsdb/docs/website/docs/FAQ.md

 ### What type of data can MindsDB learn and predict from?

-Currently we support tabular data, this is CSV, excel, json files and urls or relational data stores.
+Currently, we support tabular data, this is CSV, excel, json files and urls or relational data stores.
 For more information please see the [data sources documentation](/docs/DataSources)

 ### How does it work? ###